-Scope note: This property identifies the E39 Actor that is or has been the legal owner (i.e. title holder) of an
+Scope note: This property identifies the E39 Actor that is or has been the legal owner (i.e. title holder) of an transferred title from', or 'P22 transferred title to', to 'E39 Actor.'

 The distinction with P52 has current owner (is current owner of) is that P51 has former or current owner (is former or current owner of) does not indicate whether the specified owners are current.
-P51 has former or current owner (is former or current owner of) is a shortcut for the more detailed path from E18 Physical Thing through P24 transferred title of (changed ownership through), E8 Acquisition, P23 transferred title from (surrendered title through), or P22 transferred title to (acquired title through) to E39 Actor.
+P51 has former or current owner (is former or current owner of) is a shortcut for the more detailed path from 'E18 Physical Thing' through 'P24i changed ownership through', 'E8 Acquisition', 'P23